marcelmantovani/cdk_project/README.md

 $ source .venv/bin/activate
 ```

-If you are a Windows platform, I suggest you try WSL and get your flavor of Linux.
-Follow Matt Livesey's awesome guide: [Python development using WSL 2 and Visual Studio Code](https://www.mjlivesey.co.uk/2020/08/02/vs-code-wsl2-python.html).
-If you insist doing your way... you would activate the virtualenv like this:
+If you are a Windows platform, you would activate the virtualenv like this:

 ```
 % .venv\Scripts\activate.bat